avive/karmacoin-docs/versioned_docs/version-0.1.0/design/tokenomics.md

 ---

 ## Karma Mining
-The Karma Coin protocol tokenomics are designed to encourage usage and growth in the early days of the network with the goal of destabilising Karma Coin as a global means of appreciation, tipping and payments.
+The Karma Coin protocol tokenomics are designed to encourage usage and growth in the early days of the network with the goal of establishing Karma Coin as a global means of appreciation, tipping and payments.

 1.375B KCs (55% of the supply) are distributed by the protocol and awarded to users to encourage sign-ups, usage as means of payment and appreciation.
 We call this Karma mining.
 Karma Mining includes the following coin issuance: